Left Jab: From Heaven To Hell, In The Shadow Of A Covid Vaccine (Part 1)

 0

 In September 2021, New Matilda editor Chris Graham went from surfing almost every day to being air-lifted from a Queensland island, hospitalised almost a dozen times in 12 months, and bed-ridden for much of the rest of it.
 The trouble all started a couple of days after his second Covid-19 vaccination.
-In this special two-part feature, Chris explores ‘the good, the bad and the ugly’ of Australia’s response to the pandemic, and asks hard questions of himself and others about life, death and the morality of mass vaccination.
+In this special three-part feature, Chris explores ‘the good, the bad and the ugly’ of Australia’s response to the pandemic, and asks hard questions of himself and others about life, death and the morality of mass vaccination.

 Thanks to a three decades long career as a journalist, my default demeanour is ‘bitter pessimist’.
 But courtesy of genetics and my upbringing, I’m also trapped in the body of a hopeless optimist.
 And that explains why it wasn’t until my Cardiologist was walking out of my hospital room that I realized what she’d just told me was actually very bad news.